Importance of Vedic Puja

 Ritual Pujas are best conducted under able Brahmins or priests who know Vedic rituals in detail and mantras dedicated to the same.

 A full home or temple puja can include several steps.
 The deity is invited as a guest, the devotee hosts and takes care of the deity as an honored guest, Vedic hymns are sung and food are offered to the deity.
-Generally there are sixteen steps involved in honoring a deity.
+Generally there are sixteen steps involved in honouring a deity which are elaborated below:

 - Avahana (“invocation”): In the first step, the deity is invoked and invited into the house.